 Course Code Course Title Credits

-Prerequisite co ourses - 2 years of high school Spanish or:
+Prerequisite co ourses - 2 years of high school Spanish or: 1

 SPA 101 Elementary Spanish I 3

 SPA 102 Elementary Spanish II 3

-Choose 1 writi ng course: II.
+Choose 1 writi ng course: 1

 SPA 222 Spanish Composition

 or or 3

 SPA 335 Advanced Composition

-Choose 1 spea king course:
+Choose 1 spea iking course:

 SPA 223 Conversation in Spanish

 or or 3

 SPA 332 Advanced Conversation

-Choose 1 lingu sistics course:
+Choose 1 lingu

 SPA 333 Phonetics

 or or 3

 SPA 334 Syntax

-Choose 1 adva inced literature course:
+inced literature course:

 SPA 373 Latin American Literature

 or or 3

 SPA 483 Spanish Literature

-Choose 1 adva inced civilization course:
+inced civilization course:

 SPA 375 Latin American Civilization

 or or 3

 SPA 485 Civilization of Spain

 SPA 227 Introduction to Hispanic Civilization & Culture 3

 SPA 228 Introduction to Hispanic Literature 3

 SPA 326 Hispanic and Latinx Cultures in the USA 3

 SPA 460 Senior Project 3

 Minimum of 6 additional credits of electives from FLA/GLO/SPA from FLA 200, GLO 200 or SPA 203 or above 6

-Note: Students earning the Spanish and Spanish Education post-baccalaureate certifications are required to study (or work for pay or credit) abroad for at least two weeks in a Spanish-speaking country.
-Students who have extenuating circumstances that prevent them from participating in study abroad may petition for alternative arrangements.
+study (or work fo earning the Spanish and Spanish Education post-baccalaureate certifications are rec or pay or credit) abroad for at least two weeks in a Spanish-speaking country.
+Studen g circumstances that prevent them from participating in study abroad may petition for ngements. ts who